 - Election of Directors (Proposal No. 1).
-To be elected, directors must receive a majority of the votes cast (the number of shares voted "for" a director nominee must exceed the number of votes cast "against" that nominee).
-Prior to the election, each director nominee currently serving on our board delivered to the board of directors an irrevocable resignation that will become effective if (i) he or she does not receive a majority of the votes cast (with "abstentions" and "broker non-votes" not counted as a vote "for" or "against" such nominee's election) and (ii) within 90 days following certification of the stockholder vote, the board determines to accept such resignation in accordance with our corporate governance guidelines.
+To be elected, each director nominee must receive a majority of the votes cast (the number of shares voted "for" a director nominee must exceed the number of votes cast "against" that nominee).
+Prior to the election, each director nominee currently serving on our board delivered to the board of directors an irrevocable resignation that will become effective if (i) he or she does not receive a majority of the votes cast (with "abstentions," "broker non-votes" and "withheld votes" not counted as a vote "for" or "against" such nominee's election), and (ii) within 90 days following certification of the stockholder vote, the board determines to accept such resignation in accordance with our corporate governance guidelines.
 We will publicly disclose any such decision by the board of directors with regard to any director's resignation. - Other Matters.
-Under our Amended and Restated By-Laws, the affirmative vote of the holders of a majority of the votes cast will be required for approval of the ratification by a non-binding advisory vote of the selection of the independent registered public accounting firm for 2020 (Proposal No. 2), approval of an amendment to our 2014 Stock Incentive Plan to increase the number of shares authorized for issuance thereunder (Proposal No. 3), and advisory approval of the 2019 compensation paid to our named executive officers (Proposal No. 4).
+Under our Amended and Restated By-Laws, the affirmative vote of the holders of a majority of the votes cast will be required for the ratification, by a non-binding advisory vote, of the selection of the independent registered public accounting firm for fiscal year 2021 (Proposal No. 2), approval of an amendment to our 2014 Stock Incentive Plan to increase the number of shares authorized for issuance thereunder (Proposal No. 3), and approval, by a non-binding advisory vote, of the 2020 compensation paid to our named executive officers (Proposal No. 4).
 For these proposals, abstentions and broker non-votes are not included in the number of votes cast and therefore have no effect on the outcome of such votes.
-While the advisory vote on our company's 2019 executive compensation is required by law, it will not be binding on us or our board of directors.
+While the advisory vote on our company's 2020 executive compensation is required by law, it will not be binding on us or our board of directors.
 However, the compensation committee of our board of directors will take into account the outcome of this vote when considering future executive compensation decisions and holding future stockholder advisory votes on executive compensation.